nathanl/.dotfiles/README.markdown

 ## The One Quirk

 The .vimrc in this repo was originally a collaboration between Nathan and Michael.
-There are a few settings that they differed on, so there are specific sections that apply to only one or the other.
-To decide which to use, the .vimrc looks for a file called .currentVimUser.vim in the home directory.
-Create one like this:

-`echo "let whoami='nathan'" > ~/.currentVimUser.vim` (or replace 'nathan' with 'Michael')
+You get Nathan's settings by default.
+To get Michaels's settings, create `~/.currentVimUser.vim` containing `let whoami='michael'`.